Man Utd: Sir Jim Ratcliffe tells Gary Neville sticking with Erik ten Hag in the summer was a mistake but Ruben Amorim doing 'excellent job'

 "Obviously the structure around [Amorim] now is completely different.
 There's a really strong relationship and a really strong support culture for Ruben.
 Jason and Ruben talk to each other two or three times a day, Omar speaks to Ruben every day, every time I go to the match I speak to Ruben.

 "But it was quite difficult to see what environment Erik was operating in.
-Was it, in other words, was the erratic performance a function of Erik, or was it a function of the organisation?
+Was the erratic performance a function of Erik, or was it a function of the organisation?
 And we couldn't really get to the bottom of answering that question with certainty, I suppose, so we gave Erik the benefit of the doubt."

 Asked by Neville if he regrets that now, Ratcliffe said: "Yeah, it was the wrong decision.
 We made the wrong decision.
 It was an error.
 So yeah, I suppose in that sense I regret it.